json-api/json-api/_format/1.1/index.md

 In the case of our example [timestamps profile], it does not define its own rules, so the above defaults would apply.

-Under the first of these default rules, the unrecognized value we saw above (with the `createdUnixEpoch` key) would be processed as though the `createdUnixEpoch` key simply weren't present, and the application would still be able to use the data in the `created` key.
+Under the second of these default rules, the unrecognized value we saw above (with the `createdUnixEpoch` key) would be processed as though the `createdUnixEpoch` key simply weren't present, and the application would still be able to use the data in the `created` key.